 May I still earn the discount for 2013?

 No, it's too late to earn a discount for 2013.
-Participants needed to complete an onsite or alternate screening and the Health Risk Questionnaire by November 30, 2012.
+Participants needed to complete an onsite or alternate screening by November 29, 2012.

 How does the deductible discount work?